Guide

 What is accumulated depreciation?

-Keeping track of it allows you to record the true value of the asset on your financial statements.
-This value, known as the book value (asset cost – accumulated depreciation), is what the asset is realistically worth today.
+Tracking accumulated depreciation lets you record the true value of your assets on financial statements.
+This value, known as book value, reflects what the asset is realistically worth today.
+Book value equals asset cost minus accumulated depreciation.

 Depreciation vs accumulated depreciation

-Depreciation is a recurring expense that shows the decrease in an asset’s value over a certain period, like a month or a year.
+Depreciation is a recurring expense that shows the decrease in an asset's value over a set period, such as a month or a year.

-Accumulated depreciation, on the other hand, is the cumulative total of all these depreciation expenses recorded for an asset.
-It increases each time you add a new depreciation expense.
+Accumulated depreciation is the running total of all depreciation expenses recorded for an asset since you bought it.
+Each time you record a depreciation expense, accumulated depreciation increases by that amount.

 Is accumulated depreciation an asset or a liability?